yasumasaonoe/creak/README.md

 We host results only for Closed-Book methods that have been finetuned on only In-Domain data.

-To submit your results, please send your system name and prediction files on the dev, test, and contrast set to `yasumasa@utexas.edu`.
+To submit your results, please send your system name and prediction files for the dev, test, and contrast sets to `yasumasa@utexas.edu`.

 ## Contact